-Only 9% of contractors receive a DCMA “640” Review rating of “Very good” or “Exceptional.”
+In December 2023, the DCMA publicly revealed that 85% of the contractors that were reviewed during GFY2023 by DCMA in a “640” Small Business Program Compliance Review resulted in one of the two lowest ratings – Marginal and Unsatisfactory.
 This is meaningful because these ratings may be, and often are used as discriminators by the government during competitive source selections.
 Capital Edge’s experienced subject matter experts can help improve DCMA “640” Review ratings, thereby improving competitive differentiation as a leader in small business program development leading to more contracting opportunities and wins which, of course, lead to increased revenues!

-Capital Edge’s subject matter experts have an average of 35 years of industry experience supporting small business program compliance.
-Our combined experience will help you maximize the effectiveness of your corporate small business program, and ensure maximum small business participation across all of the required small business socio-economic categories.
+Capital Edge’s combined experience will help you maximize the effectiveness of your corporate small business program, and ensure maximum small business participation across all of the required small business socio-economic categories.
 We tailor our support to meet your specific small business program goals, needs and requirements.

 Contact Capital Edge to learn how we can help improve your small business program including your DCMA small business program rating and develop compliant small business subcontracting plans that can often be discriminators within the federal competitive acquisition environment.
 Our unique suite of services can upgrade your overall small business utilization which can lead to increased revenues.